Practice Profile

 - Sole counsel on behalf of an applicant in a four-day non-statutory Town and Village Green inquiry.
 The inquiry raised issues concerning locality, highways and open spaces.

-Michael has also been instructed as junior counsel and assisted with multiple judicial review, s.288 and s.289 challenges concerning policy interpretation, heritage statutory duties, the Wheatcroft principle, Green Belt, advertisement consent, Supplementary Planning Documents, the duty to give reasons and procedural fairness.
+Michael has also been instructed as junior counsel and assisted with multiple judicial review, s.288 and s.289 challenges concerning policy interpretation, heritage statutory duties, the Wheatcroft principle, the Environmental Impact Assessment Directive, Green Belt, advertisement consent, Supplementary Planning Documents, the duty to give reasons and procedural fairness.

 Michael’s recent experience in judicial reviews and the High Court includes: